-The movement of a column of march ought, if possible, to be as smooth and equal as that of a column of manœuvre.
-The head of the column gives the pace at which the whole must move; no particular squadron or regiment is to perform any partial act whatever, that can possibly affect the rest of the line: every alteration of movement and every increase or decrease of the front of the column comes from the leading squadron only, and must be attentively and gradually complied with at the proper instant, so as to shake and affect the rear of the column as little as possible.
+The movement of a column of march ought, if pos- Attentions in fible, to be as fmooth and equal as that of a column march. of manœuvre.
+The head of the column gives the pace at which the whole must move; no particular fquadron or regiment is to perform any partial act whatever, that can possibly affect the rest of the line; every alteration of movement and every increase or decrease of the front of the column comes from the leading fquadron only, and must be attentively and gradually complied with at the proper inftant, fo as to shake and affect the rear of the column as little as possible.

-The most important exercise that troops can attend to Importance is, the march in column of route.
-No calculations of exactness in the can be made on columns which do not move with an march. ascertained regularity, and great fatigue arises to the soldier: a general cannot depend on execution, and therefore can make no combination of time and distance in the arrival of columns at their several points: in many situations, an improper extended column will be liable to be beat in detail, and before it can be formed.
-Troops that are seldom assembled for the manœuvres of war, can hardly feel the necessity of the modes in which a considerable body of cavalry must march and move.
+The most important exercise that troops can attend to Importance of exactness in the march in column of route.
+No calculations the march. can be made on columns which do not move with an afcertained regularity, and great fatigue arifes to the foldier: a general cannot depend on execution, and therefore can make no combination of time and diftance in the arrival of columns at their feveral points; in many fituations, an improper extended column will be liable to be beat in detail, and before it can be formed.
+Troops that are feldom affembled for the manœuvres of war, can hardly feel the necessity of the modes in which a confiderable body of cavalry must march and move.

-The distance of columns from each other during a Columns march, depends on the circumstances of ground, and and their the object of that march with regard to future forma- distances, tions.
-The more columns in which a considerable corps marches, the less extent in depth will it take . up; the less frequent will be its halts, and the more speedily can it form in order of battle to the front.
+The distance of columns from each other during a Columns and march, depends on the circumstances of ground, and · the object of that march with regard to future for-· mations.
+The more columns in which a confiderable corps marches, the less extent in depth will it take up; the less frequent will be its halts, and the more speedily can it form in order of battle to the front.

-On the combinations of march, and on their execu- Combination by the component parts of the body, does the tions of success of every military operation or enterprize de- march. pend.
+Combinations of march.
+On the combinations of march, and on their execution by the component parts of the body, does the fuccess of every military operation or enterprize depend.
 To fulfil the intentions of the chief, every concurrent exertion of the subordinate officer is required, and the best calculated disposition, founded on local knowledge, must fail, if there is a want of that punctuality of execution, which every general must trust to, and has a right to expect from the leaders of his columns.